 The evolution of the technologies used on Air Jordan shoes is noticeable.
 The Air Jordan 2 is the first Jordan shoe to use polyurethane in the midsole, which is used up to the Air Jordan 9.
 For maximum control, the AJ 2’s outsole has a pattern that features a combination of concentric circles, diagonal lines, and rectangles in various orientations.
 The upper is generally made of leather.
 Depending on the colorway, the upper may feature a reptile, crack, or quilted design.

-The Air Jordan 2 Retro has been released and re-released a number of times since it was sketched in 1986.
-Through the years, Jordan has become more and more creative and innovative with their color combinations.
+The Air Jordan 2 Retro has been released and re-released several times since it was sketched in 1986.
+Through the years, Jordan has become more and more creative and innovative with its color combinations.
 Starting in 1987, listed below are the sleek and loud colorways of the Air Jordan 2 Retro and their release dates and prices.

 Air Jordan 2 Retro x Eminem.

 The Air Jordan 2 Retro x Eminem is also called the Black/Varsity Red-Stealth colorway.
-Released on December 18, 2008 in time for the holidays, it came with a tee shirt at only $110.
+Released on December 18, 2008, in time for the holidays, it came with a tee shirt for only $110.
 It was an exclusive online release with only 313 pairs.
 It is one of the rarest colorways of the Jordan brand.
 Currently, it is sold at over $3000 in aftermarket sales.

 Just Don x Air Jordan 2 Retro-All Blue

 Doc C grew up in the South Side of Chicago with the Bulls, Michael Jordan, and the booming sneaker generation.
 In 2011, he launched a Just Don Luxury Headwear Collection.
-The Just Don x Air Jordan 2 Retro is basically a product of two legends coming together.
-The first colorway is an all blue pair that was released on January 31, 2015 at $300.
+The Just Don x Air Jordan 2 Retro is a product of two legends coming together.
+The first colorway is an all-blue pair that was released on January 31, 2015, at $300.